JoseSzycho/furniture-manufacture/README.md

+# Project made a long long time ago, it might not represent the best practices

 # Custom Furniture Manufacturing API

 The `Custom Furniture Manufacturing API System` provides an interface for integrating a bespoke ordering and manufacturing system into your business infrastructure.